This guide breaks down every important thing you need to know about FOB in shipping.

 While with classic FOB the buyer will only select the ship to load his car and the seller will do the rest, in Strict FOB the buyer or his agent (not the seller) make all the arrangements to ship the car including book the board space and procuring a bill of lading.
 The seller’s duty is to put the car onboard only.

 Extended FOB or FOB with additional services

 In Extended FOB the seller acts as an agent of the buyer.
-Here the seller making all necessary arrangements for shipping the goods including selecting the ship and entering into the carriage contract.
+Here the seller makes all necessary arrangements for shipping the goods including selecting the ship and entering into the carriage contract.